-Formed in Detroit in 1997, the band has released a string of albums that earned raves from the likes of the Village Voice, toured with The Cramps, and captured the attention of fans like Little Steven Van Zandt, who has given the band plenty of airplay on the syndicated show "Underground Garage" and included them in the line-up of his garage rock festival in New York City, where they joined Iggy and the Stooges, the Pretty Things and the New York Dolls.
+Formed in Detroit in 1997, the band released a string of albums that earned raves from the likes of the Village Voice, toured with The Cramps, and captured the attention of fans like Little Steven Van Zandt, who gave the band plenty of airplay on the syndicated show "Underground Garage" and included them in the line-up of his garage rock festival in New York City, where they joined Iggy and the Stooges, the Pretty Things and the New York Dolls.

-The band took their name from the 1972 grindhouse classic The Gore Gore Girls, directed by thrill-king Herschell Gordon Lewis (who also the liner notes to Get The Gore), it was distinguished by its extreme gore and weird humor, as dancers were stalked by a killer.
+The band took their name from the 1972 grindhouse classic The Gore Gore Girls, directed by thrill-king Herschell Gordon Lewis (who also wrote the liner notes to Get The Gore), it was distinguished by its extreme gore and weird humor, as dancers were stalked by a killer.
 Long known as the 'Godfather of Gore' for movies like Blood Feast, 2000 Maniacs and The Wizard of Gore, Lewis incited the band to emerge from Detroit's urban jungle to fight against the tyranny of bland music with their own brand of nitro-injected rock & roll.

 Hypnotizing audiences everywhere with a shambolic fusion of girl group, go-go and garage, with the Gore Gore Girls, a new movement is born.
 They ask, nay, DEMAND your presence on the dance floor.
 Don't ignore them.

 - Warm Soda cover the Gores' "All Grown Up" on While No One Was Looking: Toasting 20 Years of Bloodshot Records